-years, another important question is whether the effects of economic standing on political preferences vary substantially between men and women.
+Given the rise of a political gender gap across the advanced industrialized countries in recent years, another important question is whether the effects of income on political preferences vary substantially between men and women.
 To this point, all results have used the whole sample and controlled for gender; here, we split the sample by sex and reproduce our earlier specifications.
 For brevity, we choose two specifications to report in columns (8) through (11) of Table 1: the simple specification (corresponding to column 1 of Table 1), and the extended controls (corresponding to column 2).
 These wave 16 results suggest that the effect of height on political preferences is roughly twice as large for men than for women.